 While focusing on this major you will be taking classes in architecture, civil engineering, blueprint reading, real estate, and engineering technology.
 The major is available as either an Associates of a Bachelor's degree.
 Students with prior work experience may only need to obtain their Associates, however Bachelor's degrees tend to lend themselves to higher paying positions with more responsibility.

-Construction Management was the 153rd most popular major in the 2018-2019 school year.
-Colleges in the United States reported awarding 3,664 degrees in this year alone.
-This represents a 7.9% increase in construction management degrees awarded over the prior year's total of 3,375.
+Construction Management was the 153rd most popular major in the 2019-2020 school year.
+Colleges in the United States reported awarding 3,228 degrees in this year alone.
+This 103 less than the prior year, a decrease of 3.2%.

-Approximately 108 colleges in the U.S. offer a construction management degree of some kind.
-This year's Best Colleges for Construction Management ranking compares 38 of them to identify the best overall programs in the country.
+Approximately 152 colleges in the U.S. offer a construction management degree of some kind.
+This year's Best Construction Management Schools ranking compares 106 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of construction management programs later in this article.